scramble22/slot-machine/README.md

 - **Secret Deposit Button:** Add extra funds to your balance using the secret deposit button.
 - **History:** View the history of your games, including wins, losses, and deposits.
-- **Auto Spin:** Enable auto spin to allow the machine to spin until you win.

 ## Installation